A geometric perspective: experimental evaluation of the quantum Cramer-Rao bound: Introduction

 In this work, we explore the relation between quantum geometry and multi-parameter estimation to gain novel insight into the corresponding precision bound.
-In particular, we show that geometric and parameter estimation metrics are connected via the \textit{characterization number} $\gamma$, which characterizes the ``quantumness" of the system.
-We find that the {characterization number} $\gamma$ is linked to both metrology and geometry: $\gamma$ is upper-bounded by the fundamental uncertainty relation and it can be a signature of exotic magnetic monopoles in parameter space.
+In particular, geometry and metrology metrics are connected via a \textit{characterization number} $\gamma$~\cite{Carollo_2019}, which characterizes the ``quantumness" of the system: $\gamma$ is upper bounded by the fundamental uncertainty relation and it can be a signature of exotic topological structures in parameter space.
 Beyond its theoretical insight, this relation provides a strategy to experimentally evaluate quantum estimation bounds.
 We can thus provide an experimental demonstration of these results by focusing on a three-parameter, three-level pure state model, which is synthesized using a single nitrogen-vacancy (NV) center in diamond.
 Based on measuring spin-1 Rabi oscillations upon parameter-modulated driving, we develop experimental tools to extract the geometric quantities and determine the quantum Fisher information and Uhlmann curvature of the quantum state.
-Then the system's quantumness, i.e., the incompatibility among parameters to be estimated, is characterized with the help of the characterization number $\gamma$.
+Then the system's quantumness, i.e., the incompatibility among parameters to be estimated, is characterized with the help of $\gamma$.
 We finally evaluate the attainable QCRB for the parameterized state, as well as the two-parameter states in the subspace of the three-parameter model.

-\subparagraph{Relating quantum geometry to quantum multi-parameter sensing}
+\section{Relating quantum geometry to quantum multi-parameter sensing}